Data push node

 Webhook

-Obtain and configure the Webhook URL based on the selected push destination.
+Obtain and configure the webhook URL for the selected push destination.

 Create an email push destination